Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 ![Deploy class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/metrics_cli_design_update/metrics/cli/docs/diagrams/deploy_command_class_diagram.puml)

-As we can see, the `Deployer` and `Doctor` classes requires the same services, we should create a `Services` class that holds all required services.
+As we can see, the `Deployer` and `Doctor` classes requires the same services, so we should create a `Services` class that holds all required services.
 This will allow us to avoid code duplication and improve testability.

 ### Making Things Work